Perpendicular

-In elementary geometry, two geometric objects are perpendicular if their intersection forms right angles (angles that are 90 degrees or π/2 radians wide) at the point of intersection called a foot.
+In geometry, two geometric objects are perpendicular if they intersect at right angles, i.e. at an angle of 90 degrees or π/2 radians.
 The condition of perpendicularity may be represented graphically using the perpendicular symbol, ⟂.
 Perpendicular intersections can happen between two lines (or two line segments), between a line and a plane, and between two planes.

+Perpendicular is also used as a noun: a perpendicular is a line which is perpendicular to a given line or plane.

 Perpendicularity is one particular instance of the more general mathematical concept of orthogonality; perpendicularity is the orthogonality of classical geometric objects.
 Thus, in advanced mathematics, the word "perpendicular" is sometimes used to describe much more complicated geometric orthogonality conditions, such as that between a surface and its normal vector.